-Phase 1 Study of LOXO-292 in Patients With Advanced Solid Tumors, RET-Fusion Lung Cancer, and Medullary Thyroid Cancer
+Phase 1/2 Study of LOXO-292 in Patients With Advanced Solid Tumors, RET Fusion-Positive Solid Tumors, and Medullary Thyroid Cancer

-This is a phase 1, open-label, first-in-human study designed to evaluate the safety, tolerability, pharmacokinetics (PK) and preliminary anti-tumor activity of LOXO-292 administered orally to patients with advanced solid tumors, including RET-fusion non–small cell lung cancer (NSCLC), medullary thyroid cancer (MTC), and other tumors with increased RET activity.See Trial Information and Study Locations
+This is a phase 1/2, open-label, first-in-human study designed to evaluate the safety, tolerability, pharmacokinetics (PK) and preliminary anti-tumor activity of LOXO-292 administered orally to patients with advanced solid tumors, including RET fusion-positive non–small cell lung cancer (NSCLC), medullary thyroid cancer (MTC), and other tumors with increased RET activity.See Trial Information and Study Locations

 About RET Alterations

 RET kinase is a transmembrane receptor tyrosine kinase.1 RET kinase plays an essential role during the development and maintenance of a broad range of tissues, including neural and genitourinary tissues.1-7 Normally, RET signaling activates cellular proliferation, survival, invasion, and migration pathways in a tightly regulated way.1

 Oncogenic alterations to the RET proto-oncogene, which include RET rearrangements (leading to RET fusions) and activating point mutations, occur across multiple tumor types with varying prevalence.8-15

 - RET fusions can occur with a variety of fusion partners, with the most common being KIF5B and CCDC6 in NSCLC and CCDC6 and NCOA4 in papillary thyroid carcinoma (PTC)1,14-16